Electrical Permit Process in Ontario: A Step-by-Step Guide

 When are P.Eng stamped drawings required?

-For multi-unit residential, commercial fit-outs, restaurants, industrial, service upgrades over 200A, and fire alarm systems.
+Commonly for multi-unit residential, commercial fit-outs, restaurants, industrial work, service upgrades, and fire alarm systems.
+Exact requirements depend on AHJ, building classification, scope, service size, utility requirements, and ESA plan review.
 See our P.Eng stamp guide for details.

 How long does the permit process take?